jumba23/InvenTrack-frontend/README.md

       - SignUpForm.js: Sign Up form.
       - AddProductsForm.js: Form to add a new product
       - AddSupplierFrom.js: Form to add a new supplier
+    - LandingPage/
+      - landingHeader.js: Header structure with "Sign up" and "Login" buttons.
+      - landingMain.js: Page with images and tex about the application.
     - Footer.js: Footer style and structure
     - Header.js: Header style and structure
     - Sidebar.js: Sidebar style and structure

 - layouts/
   - MainLayout.js: Layout for pages like Inventory, Reports, Suppliers, Orders.
+  - LandingPageLayout.js: Layout page will render if there is no "token" in localStorage .
 - utils/

   - api/